dylan96dashintha/SearchEngine_Author/README.md

 #### MultiSearch with Rule Base classification
 Rule-based text mining is used to understand and extract data from the user entered query string.

 A basic set of rules are applied to each search phrase to identify the keywords, classify them into relevant search types.
 Acoording to the classification user query was classified to one of the following query type.
+(After they identify the relevant fields of the keywords, boost the identified field by increasing the weight.)

 1. Faceted query with Cross Fields
 2. Faceted query with phrase-prefix